Unleash/unleash/website/docs/sdks/unleash-proxy.md

 :::info Limitations for hosted proxies

-Custom activation strategies can **not** be used with the hosted proxy option available to Pro and Enterprise customers.
+Custom activation strategies can **not** be used with the Unleash-hosted proxy available to Pro and Enterprise customers.

 :::